miguelqncosta/TotK-Speedometer/README.md

 ```

 ### Running from screen capture
+Running from screen capture will be more imprecise since it uses real time to calculate speed instead of the video FPS as a time base.

+The overlay will be automatically positioned above the map and can be dragged and repositioned.
+The overlay width is adjusted automatically to the map width but if you prefer to use a fixed width it can be defined in the [settings.py](settings.py) file.

 ```
 python3 totk-speedometer.py -s
 ```

-Select a difference monitor to capture (1, 2, 3, etc. Default is 1):
+To select a difference monitor to capture use the `-m` argument (1, 2, 3, etc. Default is 1):
 ```
 python3 totk-speedometer.py -s -m <monitor-number>
 ```